-Jaime Johnson Aelavanthara is a member of the faculty at the University of Tampa in Photography & Foundations.
-Johnson received her BFA from the University of Mississippi in Imaging Arts and her MFA in Photography from Louisiana Tech University in Ruston, LA.
-Johnson resides in Tampa, FL.
+Jaime (Johnson) Aelavanthara is a member of the faculty at the University of Tampa in Photography & Foundations.
+Aelavanthara received her BFA from the University of Mississippi in Imaging Arts and her MFA in Photography from Louisiana Tech University in Ruston, LA.
+She resides in Tampa, FL.

 Jaime's work has been shown nationally and abroad in venues such as the Center for Fine Art Photography, The SOHO Photo Gallery in New York, The New Orleans Photo Alliance, the Ogden Museum of Southern Art, and during Canada's Exposure Photography Festival at SEITIES Studios.
 She has been published in Don't Take Pictures magazine, Seites magazine, The Oxford American: Eyes on the South, and in Teaching Photography: Tools for the Imaging Educator 2nd edition.
 Her photographs also serve as cover art for literary works including The Virginia State Colony for Epileptics and Feebleminded (Persea Books, NY), and Venus in Furs (Roads Publishing, Dublin).

-Johnson has been a finalist in 2014 and 2015 for the Clarence John Laughlin Award, which recognizes photographers who utilize the medium of photography for creative expression.
-In 2015, Johnson won the Grand Prize in Maine Media Workshops’ international competition Character: Portraits and Stories that Reveal the Human Condition.
+Jaime Aelavanthara has been a finalist in 2014 and 2015 for the Clarence John Laughlin Award, which recognizes photographers who utilize the medium of photography for creative expression.
+In 2015, Aelavanthara won the Grand Prize in Maine Media Workshops’ international competition Character: Portraits and Stories that Reveal the Human Condition.
 She received 3rd place in PRZM/Juxtapoz Magazine’s 2016 Dream Big Contest out of 1800 artists competing in all art mediums.
-Most recently, Johnson won SOHO Photo Gallery’s 2017 International Portfolio competition and was awarded a solo exhibition at SOHO Photo Gallery, NY.
-Johnson’s work has received past funding through a visual arts fellowship award from the Mississippi Arts Commission.
+Most recently, Aelavanthara won SOHO Photo Gallery’s 2017 International Portfolio competition and was awarded a solo exhibition at SOHO Photo Gallery, NY.
+Aelavanthara's work has received past funding through a visual arts fellowship award from the Mississippi Arts Commission.